 Hadley Learning Community: Phonics Curriculum

 At HLC Primary we believe every child should have the chance to become happy, fluent readers and writers, regardless of their background, needs or ability.
 We are committed to giving all children the skills to access a whole world of books and therefore lifetime of enjoyment.
 We ensure we are providing all children in the Early Year Foundation Stage and Key Stage One with a consistent high-quality Phonics education providing the strong foundations which can be built upon to tackle the complex process of reading and writing.
-This is followed through to Key Stage Two for those pupils recognised as needing extra support.
+Phonics teaching continues into Key Stage 2 for those children who are identified through formative and summative assessments as needing continued support.

-We adopt a whole class teaching approach in the EYFS and Year 1.
-In both year groups, there is a small breakaway group who are carefully selected by class teachers to receive targeted support to ensure they are confident blenders and have the skills and confidence to read any word.
+We adopt a whole class teaching in the Reception and Year 1.
+In both year groups, there is a small breakaway group of children who are carefully selected by class teachers to receive targeted support to ensure they have the necessary skills to encode and decode words.
+This runs in line with our Phonics policy for all children to ‘keep up’ and not have to ‘catch up’.
 As the children move into Year 2, they then are grouped based on their ability and to address the needs of each learner and close any potential gaps in learning.

-We have a robust system in place to ensure all children have access to books that are matched to their phonic knowledge and that all words can be fully decoded enhancing a sense of success amongst our children.
-We recognise the importance of reading and re-reading as an imperative factor to achieving fluency and automaticity in our children as readers.
+We have a robust and well-structured system in place to ensure all children have access to books that are matched to their phonic knowledge meaning all words can be fully decoded enhancing a sense of success amongst our children.
+We recognise the importance of reading and re-reading as an imperative factor to achieving fluency and automaticity in our children.

 We truly believe that a successful partnership between home and school is integral to securing and maintaining confident fluent readers and writers.
-We aim to provide parents and families with a wealth of knowledge, guidance and useful resources to further develop their confidence supporting their children at home.
-We run various workshops across the year for parents and families to attend in which they have access to presentations run by the phonics subject leader, as well as being invited into the classroom to discover more ways to support their child at home.
+We aim to provide parents and families with a wealth of knowledge, guidance, and useful resources to further develop their confidence supporting their children at home.
+We run various workshops across the year for parents and families to attend in which they have access to presentations run by the phonics subject leader, guides to take away to support home learning, as well as being invited into the classroom to discover more ways to support their child at home.